Generic Name: Anagrelide hydrochloride

 The adverse event profile for patients in three clinical trials on Anagrelide therapy (in 5% or greater of 942 patients with myeloproliferative diseases) is shown in the following bar graph:

-Cases of interstitial lung diseases (including allergic alveolitis, eosinophilic pneumonia and interstitial pneumonitis), tubulointerstitial nephritis and clinically significant hepatotoxicity have been reported (see WARNINGS, Interstitial Lung Diseases and PRECAUTIONS, Laboratory Tests).
+Cases of torsade de pointes, ventricular tachycardia, interstitial lung diseases (including allergic alveolitis, eosinophilic pneumonia and interstitial pneumonitis), tubulointerstitial nephritis and clinically significant hepatotoxicity have been reported (See WARNINGS, Cardiovascular, Interstitial Lung Diseasesand PRECAUTIONS, Laboratory Tests).

 Acute Toxicity and Symptoms